Ohio Legal Sports Betting Overview

 Ohio Sports Betting Summary

-There are three types of sports betting licenses in Ohio.
+Ohio's regulatory body, the Ohio Casino Control Commission, have issued three types of sports betting licenses.
 The state will allow up to 25 operators to receive a Type A license, which is the only license to cover online wagering.
-There will also be 40 licenses for Type B retail sportsbooks, and Type C licenses will be available to any eligible bar or restaurant.
+There are also 40 licenses for Type B retail sportsbooks, and Type C licenses will be available to any eligible bar or restaurant.
 A Type C License allows an establishment to operate betting kiosks.

-Read our complete guide to learn about sports betting in Ohio, including the legal status, gambling age, the latest news about licensed sportsbooks, and expected launch dates.
+Read our complete guide to learn about sports betting in Ohio, including the legal status, gambling age, the latest news about licensed sportsbooks, and available operators.

 Ohio Online Sportsbook Summary